Pompeo sees hard road ahead but pursues North Korean denuclearization talks

 “We confirmed that security assurances will be provided to North Korea as agreed in the summit.
 At the same time we have reaffirmed that the international community will continue to fully implement relevant U.N.
 Security Council resolutions,” Kono said.

-Japanese Prime Minister Shinzo Abe earlier heaped praise on Pompeo at his residence in Tokyo.
+Japanese Prime Minister Shinzo Abe earlier at his residence in Tokyo praised Pompeo.

 “I would like to pay my tribute to the strong leadership you have demonstrated in negotiating with North Korea,” Abe told Pompeo.
 “This really shows the unwavering bond of the Japan-U.S. alliance.”

-South Korea’s Kang said her country did not believe the United States had weakened its demands on Pyongyang.
+South Korea’s Kang said her country did not believe the United States had softened its demands on Pyongyang, as some U.S. officials and analysts have suggested.

 “Secretary Pompeo’s visit to Pyongyang this time has taken the first steps,” she said.
 “We expect this to be followed up by further constructive and productive negotiations.”